for-giobbe/PAINT/markdowns/part_0.md

-## dataset explanation and requirements
+## Requirements and dataset explanation

 You can clone the github to a local host and then